WithoutATowel/sjphotography-rebuild/README.md

     - "photo.image.name" to get the file name
     - For prod, will switch to instead use "photo.image.url", which will call the file from Amazon S3.
 No need to mess with {% static %} etc.

-AWS ACCESS CREDENTIALS
-- For devel, these are stored in ".env".
+RANDOM NOTES
+- "sjspencer" is the "project", and "gallery" is the "app".
+One project can have many apps.
+- Admin:
+    - Dad's login:
+        - Username --> email
+        - Password --> young muscle
+    - My login:
+        - Username --> LDAP
+        - Password --> formula + Dad
+- Worried that the requirements.txt file is full of junk?
+You can delete it and run "pip freeze > requirements.txt" to automatically generate a new one based on what's already installed.
+Note that this will not work for a fresh download from github... in that scenario, the existing requirements.txt file dictates what gets installed.
-- For Prod, these were manually entered into the "settings" section of the project as "Config Vars"
+- AWS access credentials manually entered into the "settings" section of the Heroku project as "Config Vars"

-DJANGO
 - https://devcenter.heroku.com/articles/django-app-configuration

 COMMANDS
+    - DJANGO
-python3 manage.py runserver
+        - python3 manage.py runserver
             - You can save edits to files without needing to restart the server, but if you add a new file, that does require a restart.

-python3 manage.py
+        - python3 manage.py
             - Lists available subcommands

-python3 manage.py makemigrations {app-name}
+        - python3 manage.py makemigrations {app-name}
             - In this case, "sjspencer" is the project name, and the app is "gallery"
             - This creates new migration files based on the definitions in models.py

-python3 manage.py migrate
+        - python3 manage.py migrate
             - This actually updates the database based on the new migration file

-python3 manage.py createsuperuser
+        - python3 manage.py createsuperuser
+    - SASS
+        - sass input.scss output.css
+        - sass --watch input.scss:output.css
+            - Informs SASS to watch the file and update the CSS whenever SASS file changes.

 TODO
 - Do I need both static and staticfiles?
 Added the former to resolve a Heroku deploy error.